 Energy exercises for a good night's sleep

-If you want a deeper understanding about how to sleep deeply and restoratively, so you can feel healthy, vibrant and joyful through your days, join me for my online class - The Sleep Solution.
+If you want a deeper understanding about how to sleep deeply and restoratively so you can feel healthy, vibrant and joyful through your days, then join me for my online class - The Sleep Solution.

 In this 90 minute class:

 Learn techniques that can help you fall asleep and stay asleep so you can restore your health and vitality during the night

 Understand how your hormones (including stress hormones) impact sleep